BIAOXYZ/myNotes/programming notes/book notes/noteson_Linux_Shell_Scripting_Cookbook/noteson_Linux_Shell_Scripting_Cookbook_2nd_edition.md

 Shebang is a line on which #! is prefixed to the interpreter path. /bin/bash is the interpreter command path for Bash.
 ```

+#### page 9

+> "Execution of a script can be done in two ways.
+Either we can run the script as a command-line argument to bash or we can grant execution permission to the script so it becomes executable."

+> "When a shell is started, it initially executes a set of commands to define various settings such as prompt text, colors, and much more.
+This set of commands are read from a shell script at ~/.bashrc (or ~/.bash_profile for login shells) located in the home directory of the user.
+The Bash shell also maintains a history of commands run by the user.
+It is available in the ~/.bash_history file."

+> [Tips] "A login shell is the shell which you get just after logging in to a machine.
+However, if you open up a shell while logged in to a graphical environment (such as GNOME, KDE, and so on), then it is not a login shell."